3. Oracle Ensemble

 Scripted merge (deterministic)

-Section titled “Scripted merge (deterministic)”@node(output=Claims, ensemble_n=3, merge_fn="merge_claims")def decompose() -> Claims: ...Use scripted merge when the combination logic is straightforward (deduplication, union, voting).
+Section titled “Scripted merge (deterministic)”@node(outputs=Claims, ensemble_n=3, merge_fn="merge_claims")def decompose() -> Claims: ...Use scripted merge when the combination logic is straightforward (deduplication, union, voting).

 LLM merge (judge)

-Section titled “LLM merge (judge)”@node(output=Claims, prompt="decompose", model="reason", ensemble_n=3, merge_prompt="rw/decompose-merge", merge_model="reason")def decompose() -> Claims: ...The framework passes all generator outputs to an LLM with the given prompt template.
+Section titled “LLM merge (judge)”@node(outputs=Claims, prompt="decompose", model="reason", ensemble_n=3, merge_prompt="rw/decompose-merge")def decompose() -> Claims: ...The framework passes all generator outputs to an LLM with the given prompt template.
 The LLM produces the final merged result as structured output.
 Use this when merging requires judgment (picking the best analysis, synthesizing contradictory results).

 What the compiler generates